Style Guide for Chicago Manual Footnotes

 34. 1880 United States Census, Madison, Jefferson County, Indiana, digital image s.v.
 "Callie J. Harrison," Ancestry.com.

-Note that the citation specifies the census year and provides the geographic location where the person was counted (the town or township, the county, and the state).
-If you found the census page through a commercial site, direct your readers to the appropriate search term for the digital image by giving the person's name as the commercial site indexed it ("s.v." stands for the Latin sub verbo, or "under the word.").
+Note that this model assumes that you found the census page through a commercial site like Ancestry.com.
+The citation begins with the census year and provides the geographic location where the person was counted (the town or township, the county, and the state).
+Be sure to note if a digital image is provided.
+(Otherwise, your readers will assume that the site provides only transcriptions, without reproducing the enumerator's notebook.)
+Provide the person's name as the commercial site indexed it.
+(The "s.v." stands for the Latin sub verbo, or "under the word."
+Even if the enumerator or the commercial site had the person's name wrong, your readers will need to search for the name as the commercial site has it.)
 Finally, provide the name of the commercial site you used.

 Indexes and databases within a commercial site